-John Rumsey, Commercial Manager at WAS UK, is looking forward to unveiling the vehicle in Birmingham, “I believe that our 3.5 tonne frontline DCA is a game changer in the market.
+John Rumsey, Commercial Manager at WAS UK, unveiled the vehicle in Birmingham, “I believe that our 3.5 tonne frontline DCA is a game changer in the market.
 A 3.5 tonne DCA really is the ‘Holy Grail’ in terms of ambulance design and we have achieved this by using an aircraft grade aluminium ‘semi-monocoque’ design resulting in the lightest frontline ambulance on the market today.
 This weight reduction delivers massive savings of up to 20% on emissions and fuel consumption compared to the average NHS front line fleet and, according to our Millbrook tests, this will deliver savings of approximately 2,500 tonnes of CO2 and £1.5 million in fuel savings per annum for a typical NHS front line fleet.
 We have achieved this without compromise as it includes a full set of equipment at 280kg and space for five people at 90kg, which exceeds the requirements of EN1789.
 Our next step is to ensure that the NHS improvement team add this design to the National Specification by the end of 2019.”

 The NHS Long Term Plan also makes commitments to cutting mileage and air pollution by a fifth (20%) by 2024 and ensuring nine out of 10 vehicles are low emission within a decade.
 Director of Operational Services at South Western Ambulance Service NHS Foundation Trust, Neil Le Chevalier, tells us how the arrival of this new vehicle will address key issues affecting the ambulance service head-on, “In South Western Ambulance Trust we do 24 million miles a year – we’re a rural service – so we’re always interested in new ways to be greener.
 The new WAS 3.5 tonne vehicle is good for fuel economy as well as for the environment.”